Macrocystis: Life cycle

-The macroscopic sporophyte has many specialized blades growing near the holdfast.
+The macroscopic sporophyte has many specialized blades growing near the holdfast called sporophylls.
 These blades bear various sori containing sporangia, which release haploid spores, which will grow into microscopic female and male gametophytes.
 These gametophytes, after reaching the appropriate substrata, grow mitotically to eventually produce gametes.

 Females release their eggs (oogonia) along with a pheromone, the lamoxirene.
 This compound triggers sperm release by males.
 The Macrocystis sperm consists of biflagellate non-synthetic antherozoids, which find their way to the oogonia following the lamoxirene.
 The egg is then fertilized to form the zygote, which, through mitosis, begins growth.

-Macrocystis integrifolia is found on intertidal rocks or shallow subtidal rocks along the Pacific coast of North America from British Columbia to California.
+What was previously known as Macrocystis integrifolia is found on intertidal rocks or shallow subtidal rocks along the Pacific coast of North America from British Columbia to California.
 It prefers water about 7 m to 10 m deep and exposed to the open sea and normal salinities, yet sheltered from full wave action.

 Macrocystis integrifolia alternates heteromorphic phases from a macroscopic sporophyte to dioecious microscopic gametophytes.
 It has been studied as a plant fertilizer, increasing bean yields up to 24% and chemical studies indicate presence of phytohormone-like substances.